-(Declined to be officers) which section 5 of ode Act, 1990) c) Write a JavaScript program to stringify dates and functions d) Write a JavaScript program to create a HTML table based on JSON data e) Write a JavaScript program to create a HTML drop down list based on JSON data. - f) Write a program for Online Quiz using JavaScript.
-5 h 0 1 1 0 6.
+(Decided to the Christy lines see in 500 Act, 1550) c) Write a JavaScript program to stringify dates and functions d) Write a JavaScript program to create a HTML table based on JSON data e) Write a JavaScript program to create a HTML drop down list based on JSON data. f) Write a program for Online Quiz using JavaScript. £ 1 6.
 JS AJAX a) Design an AJAX application to view a XML cd catalog 5 hours b) Design an AJAX application to display XML data in an HTML table c) Design an AJAX application to show XML data inside an 7.
 HTML div element.
 ASP 6 hours /. a) Design a ASP page for obtaining student details with various form o nours elements like Cicinonia like (i) Student Regno (text box) (ii) Gender (Radio buttons) (iii) Identification proof (Check box) Ex:passport, Aadahar, driving license Pass the information from client to server using query string and create a cookie for the information sent. b) Design a ASP page with username, password and create a session for the user in ASP.
-Store the information in a file and return the total number of bytes written in the file. c) Design a ASP page using text stream object and perform the following (i) Read only a part of a text file (i)) Skip a part of text file (iii)) Skip a line of text file (iv)) Return current line-number in a text file (v)) Get column number of the current character in a text file. d) Design a ASP page which contains list of people names and their mobile numbers stored in a dictionary.
-Perform the following (i).
-Check whether a specified key exist? (ii).
+Store the information in a file and return the total number of bytes written in the file. c) Design a ASP page using text stream object and perform the following (i) Read only a part of a text file (i) ) Skip a part of text file (iii) ) Skip a line of text file (iv) ) Return current line-number in a text file (v) ) Get column number of the current character in a text file. d) Design a ASP page which contains list of people names and their mobile numbers stored in a dictionary.
+Perform the following (i) Check whether a specified key exist? (i).
+Check whether a specified key exist?(ii).
 Return an array of all items (ii).
 Return an array of all keys (iv).
 Return the value of an item (v).
 Set a key (vi).
-Return the number of key/item pairs. , , , , , , , , , , , , , , , , , , , 1 e) Design a ASP page with ADO connectivity to display records in an HTML table.
-Assume the database consist of employee name, designation, years of experience and department. () Display records where department starts with "a" (i)) Sort the records on a specified field name ascending
+Return the number of key/item pairs.
+C // C e) Design a ASP page with ADO connectivity to display records in an HTML table.
+Assume the database consist of employee name, designation, years of experience and department. () Display records where department starts with "a" (i) ) Sort the records on a specified field name ascending